Mazda Wankel engine: 3A

-Mazda began development on a single rotor engine displacing 360 cc, and was designed for kei car use in the Mazda Chantez but was never placed into production.
+Mazda began development on a single rotor engine displacing 360 cc, and was designed for kei car use in the upcoming Mazda Chantez but was never placed into production.
+It was a slimmed down derivative of the 10A engine as fitted to the R100.
 A prototype engine is on display at the Mazda Museum in Hiroshima, Japan.

 13A

 The 13A was designed especially for front-wheel drive applications.
 It was a two-rotor design, with each chamber displacing 655 cc so two chambers (one per rotor) would displace 1310 cc; continuing earlier practice, the series name reflects this value ("13" suggesting 1.3 litres).
 This was the only production Mazda Wankel with different rotor dimensions: Radius was 120 mm and offset was 17.5 mm, but depth remained the same as the 10A at 60 mm.
 Another major difference from the previous engines was the integrated water-cooled oil cooler.